-The school recognises that praise is key to making pupils feel valued and ensuring that their work and efforts are celebrated.
+The school will recognise that praise is key to making pupils feel valued and ensuring that their work and efforts are celebrated.
 When giving praise, teachers will ensure:

-- They define the behaviour that is being rewarded. - The praise is given immediately following the desired behaviour. - House points are given immediately with the House Point board on display. - The way in which the praise is given is varied. - Praise is related to effort, rather than only to work produced. - Perseverance, resilience and independence are encouraged. - Praise is only given when a pupil's efforts, work or behaviour need to be recognised, rather than continuously without reason. - Catching examples of desired behaviour, particularly for children that are trying to improve their behaviour - The praise given is always sincere and is not followed with immediate criticism.
+- They define the behaviour that is being rewarded. - The praise is given immediately following the desired behaviour. - The way in which the praise is given is varied. - Praise is related to effort, rather than only to work produced. - Perseverance and independence are encouraged. - Praise is only given when a pupil's efforts, work or behaviour need to be recognised, rather than continuously without reason. - The praise given is always sincere and is not followed with immediate criticism.